vtaits/form-schema/packages/form-schema/README.md

   4. `getFieldSchema` - see above;
   5. `getFieldType` - see above;
   6. `values` - serialized values of form using `serializer` functions of field;
-  7. `rawValues` - all values of form without processing.
+  7. `rawValues` - all values of form without processing;
+  8. `parents` - stack of parent fields above current field with runtime values.

   Should return **OBJECT** of values.
 By default returns